PiotrWodecki/PiotrWodecki/README.md

 # Hey there 👋
-I'm a software engineer developing solutions for the cloud environments, including serverless, with a special interest in security.
+I'm a software engineer developing solutions for cloud environments, including serverless, with a special interest in security.

 ## Tech I work with